Mecha-Streisand: Plot

 Streisand takes them to her condo in the mountains, where she chains the boys up and tortures them with her singing voice.
 Cartman relents and gives up the triangle.
-Streisand uses the triangle to complete the diamond, transforming herself into a giant mechanical dinosaur version of herself, Mecha-Streisand, and begins to lay waste to South Park with her new form.
+Streisand uses the triangle to complete the diamond, transforming herself into a giant mechanical dinosaur version of herself, Mecha-Streisand, and begins to lay waste to South Park (and the Colorado National Guard that was sent in to fight her) with her new form.
 Maltin and Chef arrive to free the boys, and Maltin asks Chef to call Robert Smith of The Cure for help.
 Maltin then transforms into a giant robot to battle Mecha-Streisand, but is quickly defeated.
 The boys evade fiery debris from the fight, but Kenny is killed when he stops to play tetherball and gets strangled by the rope.
 Actor Sidney Poitier arrives and turns into a giant fanged turtle to fight Mecha-Streisand, but he too is easily defeated.
 After getting a call from the boys and Chef, Robert Smith arrives and transforms into a giant moth creature.

 During the ensuing battle, Smith-Moth manages to punch the Diamond of Pantheos away from Mecha-Streisand before flinging her into outer space, where she explodes and dies.
 The townspeople, including Jesus, joyfully praise Smith as a hero.
 As the singer walks off into the sunset, Kyle calls out "Disintegration is the best album ever!".
 The boys split the diamond again to try to prevent anyone else from getting its power and throw the pieces in the trash can.
 However, Kyle's little brother Ike finds the pieces of the diamond in the trash, resulting in the episode ending with the boys cowering in the presence of a new foe: Mecha-Ike.